 - 5.1.7.
-If you own or operate an emergency stationary ICE, you must operate the emergency stationary ICE according to the requirements in paragraphs (d)(1) through (3) of 40CFR§60.4243.
-In order for the engine to be considered an emergency stationary ICE under 40 CFR 60 Subpart JJJJ, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described in paragraphs (d)(1) through (3) of 40 CFR§60.4243, is prohibited.
-If you do not operate the engine according to the requirements in paragraphs (d)(1) through (3) of 40 CFR§60.4243, the engine will not be considered an emergency engine under 40 CFR 60 Subpart JJJJ and must meet all requirements for non-emergency engines. - 1.
-There is no time limit on the use of emergency stationary ICE in emergency situations. - 2.
-You may operate your emergency stationary ICE for the purposes specified in paragraph (d)(2)(i) of 40CFR§60.4243 for a maximum of 100 hours per calendar year.
-Any operation for non-emergency situations as allowed by paragraph (d)(3) of 40 CFR§60.4243 counts as part of the 100 hours per calendar year allowed by paragraph (d)(2) of 40CFR§60.4243. - i.
-Emergency stationary ICE may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The owner or operator may petition the Administrator for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating that federal, state, or local standards require maintenance and testing of emergency ICE beyond 100 hours per calendar year. - 3.
-Emergency stationary ICE may be operated for up to 50 hours per calendar year in non-emergency situations.
-The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (d)(2) of 40 CFR§60.4243.
-Except as provided in paragraph (d)(3)(i) of 40 CFR§60.4243, the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity. - i.
-The 50 hours per year for non-emergency situations can be used to supply power as part of a financial arrangement with another entity if all of the following conditions are met:
+If you own or operate an emergency stationary ICE, you must operate the emergency stationary ICE according to the requirements in paragraphs (d)(1) through (3) of 40 C.F.R. §60.4243.
+In order for the engine to be considered an emergency stationary ICE under 40 C.F.R.
+60 Subpart JJJJ, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described in paragraphs (d)(1) through (3) of 40 C.F.R. §60.4243, is prohibited.
+If you do not operate the engine according to the requirements in paragraphs (d)(1) through (3) of 40 C.F.R. §60.4243, the engine will not be considered an emergency engine under 40 C.F.R.
+60 Subpart JJJJ and must meet all requirements for non-emergency engines. - (1) There is no time limit on the use of emergency stationary ICE in emergency situations. - (2) You may operate your emergency stationary ICE for the purpose specified in paragraph (d)(2)(i) of 40 C.F.R. §60.4243 for a maximum of 100 hours per calendar year.
+Any operation for non-emergency situations as allowed by paragraph (d)(3) of 40 C.F.R. §60.4243 counts as part of the 100 hours per calendar year allowed by this paragraph (d)(2). - (i) Emergency stationary ICE may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+The owner or operator may petition the Administrator for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating that federal, state, or local standards require maintenance and testing of emergency ICE beyond 100 hours per calendar year. - (3) Emergency stationary ICE may be operated for up to 50 hours per calendar year in non-emergency situations.
+The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (d)(2) of 40 C.F.R. §60.4243.
+Except as provided in paragraph (d)(3)(i) of 40 C.F.R. §60.4243, the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity. - (i) The 50 hours per year for non-emergency situations can be used to supply power as part of a financial arrangement with another entity if all of the following conditions are met: